bkvogel/metal_performance_testing/README.md

 ### Performance results and notes

 The following results are for a 2021 Macbook Pro with M1 Max and 64 GB RAM.
-The code was run in release mode with clang optimization flags `-O3 -ffast-math -mcpu=apple-m1`.
+The code was run in release mode with clang optimization flags `-O3 -ffast-math`.

 #### Experiment 1: Performance of the naive shader